Term 1 Tracking Reports for S2 and S3

 Big Questions

-Alongside this knowledge, pupils will focus on developing the skills that are central to success in Social Subjects: leadership, problem solving, teamwork and communication.
+Alongside this knowledge, young people will focus on developing the skills that are central to success in Social Subjects: leadership, problem solving, teamwork and communication.
 They will be encouraged to take on different roles within groups, contribute ideas clearly, listen to the views of others, and apply their knowledge to tackle challenging questions.

 Young people in S2 are working towards achieving Curriculum for Excellence Level 3 in Social Subjects.
 Reports will show their progress in relation to the national expectation that most young people will achieve Level 3 by the end of S3.
 While the majority of young people in S2 will be working towards Level 3, some may still be consolidating Level 2 outcomes as they develop their skills and knowledge at an appropriate pace.

-In S3 Social Subjects, pupils are beginning to specialise in one or more of the subjects offered by the faculty.
+In S3 Social Subjects, young people are beginning to specialise in one or more of the subjects offered by the faculty.
 This marks the start of a shift from the broad, general Social Subjects course in S1 and S2, allowing young people to build on the knowledge and skills already developed and to lay the foundations for the more specialist learning they will undertake in S4 and beyond.

-Across all areas, pupils continue to strengthen transferable skills of leadership, problem solving, teamwork and communication.
+Across all areas, students continue to strengthen transferable skills of leadership, problem solving, teamwork and communication.
 These skills are developed through group work, independent research, analysis of evidence, and discussion of different perspectives – ensuring pupils are well-prepared not only for their chosen subjects but also for life and learning beyond the classroom.

 Each subject area offers its own focus at this stage: